jacquesmatcgithub/myMovies/README.md

 ## myMovies
 ### Problem Statement
-Over the last 25 years I've built up quit a large movie collection, and sometimes I find myself unable to decide what movie to watch when I'm in the mood for a movie.
+Over the last 25 years I've built up quit a large movie collection, and sometimes I find myself unable to decide what to watch when I'm in the mood for a movie.

 myMovies will aim to solve that problem by making suggestions on what to watch based on the season and current weather conditions.

 ### Project Technologies/Techniques

-### Design

-### Project Plan

-### Development Journal
 * Security/Authentication
 	* Tomcat's JDBC Realm Authentication
 	* Admin role: create/read/update/delete (crud) of all data